kachergis/website/content/authors/admin/_index.md

   url: "http://langcog.stanford.edu/"

 # Short bio (displayed in user profile at end of posts)
+bio:
-bio: My research interests include learning, memory, and language, and how the first two enable us to learn the latter.
+  My research interests encompass learning and memory, and focus on how they enable us to use the greatest human technology: language.

 interests:
 - Human Learning and Memory